-Evolutionary improvements in mixing technologies such as those discussed above present an opportunity for food companies to periodically update processes, upgrade efficiencies, improve product consistency and strengthen R&D efforts.
+Evolutionary improvements in mixing technologies as discussed above present an opportunity for food companies to periodically update processes, upgrade efficiencies, improve product consistency and strengthen R&D efforts.
 It is recommended to plan a thorough testing program with a reliable and experienced equipment manufacturer before even committing to a specific type of mixer system.
 Confirm your mixing strategy by trying a variety of potential candidates utilizing your own raw materials and simulating operating conditions as close to your actual process as possible.
-The rewards will be sweet and fulfilling.
+The rewards are sweet and fulfilling.